alimate/alimate.github.io/_posts/2020-3-7-queue-based-locks.md

 {% highlight java %}
 while (state.get());
 {% endhighlight %}
 Would encounter a cache miss.
-Therefore, for the same reasons, the overall performace would degrade.
+Therefore, for the same reasons, the overall performance would degrade.

 **The main issue with *Test and Set* and *Test, Test, and Set* implementations is the fact that they share the same *hotspot*.
 Too much contention exposes that hotspot in a way that it becomes the bottleneck.**